Su Temlett on Visible Learning

 Su Temlett opens our eyes and answers our questions on the topic of visible learning.
 In this conversation we explore the importance of feedback between student and teacher and the role that data and statistics should play in how a teacher runs their classroom.

-Unable to listen right now?
-Have a read through instead:
+Can't listen right now?
+Have a read instead:

 Simon: Hello there and welcome back to Atomi Brainwaves.
 I’m your host Simon and I’m joined today by Su.
 What’s up Su?

 Su: Nothing (laughing).